paulyuk/FunctionsMcpTool/README.md

 You can initialize a project from this `azd` template in one of these ways:

++ Clone the GitHub template repository locally

+or

 + Use this `azd init` command from an empty local (root) folder:

     ```shell